savedra1/clipse/README.md

 - termux-clipboard

 __[go-ps](github.com/mitchellh/go-ps)__

-This does not require any additional dependency.
+Does not require any additional dependency.

 __[BubbleTea](https://pkg.go.dev/github.com/charmbracelet/bubbletea)__

-This does not require any additional dependency.
+Does not require any additional dependency.

 # Why use *clipse*?